jdpaterson/rails-react-apollo/README.md

 In a separate terminal, create the database:
 `docker-compose run web bash -c "rake db:create db:migrate"`

-Now open http://localhost:3000 and look at your Javascript console to see messages
+Once webpacker has compiled (will notify you in docker-compose up terminal), open http://localhost:3000

+To ensure webpacker is hot reloading edit files to /app/javascript/components/* and watch see your browser refresh

 ## Entering the web container